Coalition Formation with Bounded Coalition Size: Stability

 \subsection{Core}

-We begin by showing that the core in the weighted setting may be empty.
-Specifically, Figure \ref{fig:emptyCore} provides an example of such a graph for $k=3$.
-We use a computer program that iterates over all possible $3$-bounded partitions, for verifying that each such $3$-bounded partition has a strongly blocking $3$-bounded coalition.

-We thus concentrate on the unweighted setting.
-First, we show that for $k=3$ the core is never empty.
-We present Algorithm \ref{alg:core}, a polynomial time algorithm that finds a $3$-bounded partition $P$ in the core.
+We begin with the unweighted setting.
+We show that for $k=3$ the core is never empty, and we present Algorithm \ref{alg:core}, a polynomial time algorithm that finds a $3$-bounded partition $P$ in the core.
 The algorithm begins with all agents in singletons and iteratively considers for each $3$-bounded coalition whether it strongly blocks the current partition.

 \begin{theorem} In the unweighted setting, there always exists a $3$-bounded partition in the core, and it can be found in polynomial time. \end{theorem}

 \begin{proof} Consider Algorithm \ref{alg:core}.
 Note that for every $3$-bounded partition $P$, if $S \in P$ is a clique of size $3$ then every $v \in S$ cannot belong to any strongly blocking coalition.
 Therefore, Algorithm~\ref{alg:core} removes such vertices from $V'$ (in line~\ref{alg:core:line:remove}).
 Clearly, if Algorithm \ref{alg:core} terminates, the $3$-bounded partition $P$ is in the core.
 We now show that Algorithm \ref{alg:core} must always terminate, and it runs in polynomial time.
 The algorithm initiates a new iteration (line \ref{core:outerLoop}) whenever the if statement in line \ref{core:if} is true, which can happen when the blocking coalition $S$, is one of the following: \begin{itemize} \item Only singletons (i.e., two or three singletons).
 Then, $u(P)$ increases by at least $2$. \item One agent from a coalition in which she has one neighbor, and two singleton agents.
 Then, $u(P)$ increases by at least $2$. \item Two agents, each from a coalition with a single neighbor, and one singleton agent.
 Then, $S$ must be a clique of size $3$, which increases $u(P)$ by $2$. \item Three agents, each from a coalition with a single neighbor.
 Then, $S$ must also be a clique of size $3$; however, $u(P)$ remains the same. \end{itemize} Overall, either $u(P)$ has increased by at least $2$ or $S$ is a clique of size $3$ and thus its vertices are removed from further consideration (in line~\ref{alg:core:line:remove}).
 Since $u(P)$ is bounded by $2|E|$ and the number of vertices is finite, the algorithm must terminate after at most $|E|+|V|/3$ iterations. \end{proof}